chaconlab/korpm/README.md

 Fast method for predicting the stability change upon mutation from 3D structure.
 Predicting protein stability changes upon mutation using a simple orientational potential.
 [I. Martín-Hernández, Y. Dehouck, U. Bastolla, J.R.
 López-Blanco and P. Chacón.
 2023.
 Bioinformatics, 39, 1, 2023](https://academic.oup.com/bioinformatics/article/39/1/btad011/6984713)
 ```
-Git users: be sure that LFS is installed, otherwise download the repo as a zip file.
+Git users: be sure that LFS is installed to support long files, otherwise download the repo as a zip file.
 The size of korp6Dv1.bin should be 331.8MB
 ```
 ## Usage